 1. Why is climate change a UN Security Council concern?

-- Because climate change vulnerabilities such as volatile food prices and access to water can disturb the peace, addressing climate change-related security risks is an important dimension of agendas to sustain the peace, stabilise communities, and prevent conflict.
+- Because climate change impacts can create situations that disturb peace and stability such as volatile food prices and access to water, addressing climate change-related security risks are an important dimension of agendas to sustain the peace, stabilise communities, and prevent conflict.

 2. How is climate change a threat to security?

 - Climate change impacts such as increasing temperatures, drought, sea level rise, and more frequent and more intense extreme weather events such as hurricanes directly affect millions across the world.
-They are making food prices more volatile, increasing competition for natural resources and making livelihoods less secure.
-These factors are all well-established drivers of conflict.
+They are creating more volatile food prices, increasing competition for natural resources and making livelihoods less secure.
+This in turn can contribute to more conflict and fragility, in particular when interacting with other well-established conflict drivers such as inequality and marginalisation.

 - Climate change is already threatening to reverse economic growth and development gains achieved over the past few decades.
 The resulting problems threaten to undermine social cohesion and governmental legitimacy, destabilising already fragile regions.

 - Climate change creates additional demand for state services e.g. disaster assistance in the aftermath of storms, food aid, and safe management of displacement.
-When unmet, these needs can exacerbate pre-existing grievances over inequality, political marginalization and unresponsive governments.
+When unmet, these needs can compound pre-existing grievances over inequality, political marginalisation and unresponsive governments.

-- Since climate vulnerability puts pressures on governance and often undermines stability and state legitimacy, addressing these risks presents an important opportunity for stabilisation, state-building and redressing fractures to the social contract.
+- Since climate impacts put pressures on governance and might undermine stability and state legitimacy, addressing these risks presents an important opportunity for stabilisation, state-building and redressing fractures to the social contract.

-- The increase in climate change-related extreme weather events is already creating new demands for militaries in their capacity as first responders, as well as having profound and costly impacts on military installations and capacities, particular naval bases.
+- The increase in climate change-related extreme weather events is already creating new demands for militaries in their capacity as first responders, as well as having profound and costly impacts on military installations and capacities, particularly on naval bases.

 3. What are the risks of inaction?

-- Climate change interacts with existing, dynamic drivers of conflict such as poverty and marginalisation.
-Any effort to promote sustainable peace by addressing the root causes of conflict such as poverty, inequality and marginalisation will not be durable if it fails to acknowledge this interaction and take into account how climate change will affect these dynamics, i.e. if it limits responses to the risks of yesterday rather than thinks of those of tomorrow.
-If climate change is left out of risk assessments on fragile communities affected by climate change, there is a very real risk that peacebuilding efforts will make existing drivers of conflict worse.
+- Climate change interacts with existing, dynamic drivers of conflict such as poverty, inequality and marginalisation.
+Any effort to promote sustainable peace by addressing these root causes of conflict will not be durable if it fails to acknowledge this interaction and take into account how climate change will affect these dynamics, i.e. if it limits responses to the risks of yesterday rather than thinks of those of tomorrow.
+If climate change is left out of risk assessments of fragile communities affected by climate change, there is a very real risk that peacebuilding efforts will make existing drivers of conflict worse.

 - Ignoring climate change-related security risks in stabilisation can inadvertently increase risks rather than reduce them.
-For example, in the Lake Chad region, military stabilisation efforts overlooked climate risks and in fact increased people’s climate vulnerability, thus increasing grievances towards the state and creating a governance vacuum that armed groups (ISWAP) filled by providing climate-sensitive livelihoods.
+For example, in the Lake Chad region, military stabilisation efforts overlooked climate risks and in fact increased people’s climate vulnerability.
+This contributed to increasing grievances towards the state and creating a governance vacuum that armed groups such as ISWAP filled by providing alternative sources of livelihoods.
 Such missteps may undermine stabilisation efforts, cede power to armed groups and lock regions into a conflict trap.

 - Omitting future climate change impacts in peace negotiations, for example when allocating climate-sensitive natural resources such as water and arable land between conflicting parties, can mean that peace-making and political settlements may not hold up when environmental conditions change.